docsforadobe/premiere-plugin-guide/docs/intro/sample-projects.rst

 ..

-When compiling the plug-ins, if you see a link error such as:
+When compiling the plugins, if you see a link error such as:

-"Cannot open file "[MediaCore plug-ins path]\plugin.prm", make sure to launch Visual Studio in administrator mode.
+"Cannot open file "[MediaCore plugins path]\plugin.prm", make sure to launch Visual Studio in administrator mode.
 In your Visual Studio installation, right-click devenv.exe, Properties > Compatibility > Privilege Level, click "Run this program as an administrator".

-It's not recommended to copy plug-ins into the plug-in folder after you've built them, because that won't allow you to debug the plug-ins while the host application is running.
+It's not recommended to copy plugins into the plug-in folder after you've built them, because that won't allow you to debug the plugins while the host application is running.